cesaregarza/SplatNet3_Scraper/docs/source/misc/contributing.rst

 1. The ``main`` branch will be used for development.
 2. Every time a new feature is added, the version number will be either bumped to the next minor version or the next patch version.
-The version number will be bumped to the next minor version if the new feature is a backwards compatible change.
-The version number will be bumped to the next patch version if the new feature is a backwards incompatible change.
+Semantic versioning will mostly be followed, but with backwards-incompatible changes and significant enough features bumping the minor version rather than the major version.
 This is a modification of the semantic versioning specification only for the ``0.x.y`` development cycle.
 3. Every time a new release is made, a new tag will be created with the version number as the tag name.